• Home

 Cognitive Load Theory: Three Types of Load

-According to this theory, cognitive load during learning or problem-solving breaks down into three types:
+It breaks cognitive load during learning or problem-solving into three types:

-Intrinsic load can’t be reduced — it’s inherent to the problem.
+Intrinsic load can’t be reduced.
+It’s inherent to the problem.
 Code implementing a distributed consensus algorithm will be complex no matter how well it’s written.
-The problem to avoid is when extraneous load from “how it’s expressed” piles unnecessarily on top of intrinsic load.
+The problem is when extraneous load from “how it’s expressed” piles unnecessarily on top of intrinsic load.

-From this perspective, patterns that improve readability — consistent naming, appropriate function decomposition, clear type declarations, meaningful blank lines — are all acts of reducing extraneous cognitive load.
-They let the brain’s limited resources avoid being wasted on extraneous load and focus on processing intrinsic load (the actual problem).
+From this perspective, consistent naming, appropriate function decomposition, clear type declarations, meaningful blank lines: these all reduce extraneous cognitive load.
+They keep the brain’s limited resources from being wasted on presentation issues so you can focus on the actual problem.

-A 2023 systematic literature review found something interesting as well.
-Among studies investigating the relationship between source code metrics and actually measured cognitive load, few traditional code metrics showed consistently high correlation with actual cognitive load, and even when correlation was found, results tended to vary depending on task conditions and measurement methods.
-In other words, what we “measure” as complexity and what a developer’s brain actually “feels” as complex can be different things.
+A 2023 systematic literature review found something interesting here.
+Among studies comparing source code metrics to measured cognitive load, few traditional metrics showed consistent correlation with what developers actually experienced.
+Results varied depending on task conditions and measurement methods.
+What we “measure” as complexity and what a developer’s brain “feels” as complex can be quite different.

 Experience Physically Changes the Brain

 I mentioned earlier that expert and novice brain activation patterns differ.
-This isn’t just “more experience means you get better.”
-A 2024 study published in Scientific Reports measured brainwaves from 62 Python programmers while observing their neural responses to intentionally inserted syntax errors and semantic errors in code.
+This isn’t just “more experience = better.”
+A 2024 study in Scientific Reports measured brainwaves from 62 Python programmers while showing them code with intentionally inserted syntax errors and semantic errors.

-The results were striking.
-Skilled programmers showed distinct brainwave patterns for syntactic violations versus semantic violations.
-This parallels how the brain produces different brainwave responses to grammatical errors versus semantic errors when reading natural language.
-It means that programming experience forms neural circuits in the brain specialized for processing specific languages and patterns.
+Skilled programmers showed distinct brainwave patterns for syntax violations versus semantic violations, the same way our brains produce different responses to grammatical errors versus meaning errors in natural language.
+Programming experience forms specialized neural circuits for processing specific languages and patterns.

-In other words, coding experience physically changes the brain’s structure.
-Through neuroplasticity, code patterns encountered repeatedly are stored as schemas in long-term memory, and these schemas become the foundation for chunking.
-System 1’s ability to automatically process code is the result of accumulated schemas.
+Coding experience physically changes the brain.
+Through neuroplasticity, patterns you encounter repeatedly get stored as schemas in long-term memory, and these schemas become the foundation for chunking.
+System 1 can automatically process code because these schemas have accumulated over time.

-Furthermore, because schemas form based on the patterns an individual has been exposed to, people who repeatedly encounter the same patterns in the same codebase end up sharing similar schemas.
-Flip this around, and maintaining a consistent code style within a team isn’t a matter of taste — it’s the process of forming shared chunks in team members’ brains.
-The reason coding conventions matter isn’t just uniformity; it’s collective cognitive efficiency.
+Because schemas form based on the patterns an individual has been exposed to, people who repeatedly encounter the same patterns in the same codebase end up sharing similar schemas.
+Flip this around, and maintaining a consistent code style within a team isn’t about taste.
+It’s the process of forming shared chunks in team members’ brains.
+Coding conventions matter not for uniformity’s sake, but for collective cognitive efficiency.

-One of the theories gaining attention in recent cognitive science is predictive coding.
-According to this theory, the brain doesn’t passively receive information — it constantly predicts what information will come next and only performs additional processing when the actual input differs from its prediction.
+Predictive coding theory offers another angle.
+The brain doesn’t passively receive information.
+It constantly predicts what will come next and only does extra processing when the actual input differs from its prediction.

 The same applies when reading code.
 Our brains constantly predict what the next line will be.